Shark Night: Production

 Principal photography took place in the fall of 2010 in Louisiana around the Ark-La-Tex and at Caddo Lake in Uncertain, Texas.

 The sharks featured in the film were animatronic sharks built by Edge Innovations, who previously built sharks for movies such as Deep Blue Sea, Austin Powers in Goldmember, and even the Orca in Free Willy.
 According to Walt Conti, the head of Edge Innovations, two models for each shark were built, one "attacker" and one "swimmer", each of which required very different internal mechanisms.
 "Sharks are this total contrast of stealthy, cruising lurking and these intense bursts of power," Conti says.
 "We split those two behaviors into two different types of models, and optimized each to do one of those things best."

 Although the movie was always going to be titled Shark Night 3D overseas, Ellis fought for a name change for the North American release, at one point wanting to release the film under the title Untitled Shark Thriller 3D.
 Bloody Disgusting would later compare the proposed title of the film to Ellis's previous film Snakes on a Plane (2006).

+"In the End" by Fade is the theme song for the Japanese version.

 Reception

 Shark Night received negative reviews from critics.
-Rotten Tomatoes reports that the film holds a 18% approval rating from 70 critics, with an average score of 3.42/10.
+Rotten Tomatoes reports that the film holds a 19% approval rating from 75 critics, with an average score of 3.42/10.
 The critics consensus reads, "A joyless excursion into the water that doesn't even produce good gore or nudity thanks to the neutered PG-13 rating."
-The film has a normalized score of 22/100 on Metacritic, indicating generally unfavorable reviews.
-The positive reviews praised the film for providing "dumb fun."
-IMDb gave it an average 4/10 rating.
+The film has a weighted average score of 22 out of 100 on Metacritic, indicating "generally unfavorable" reviews.